Raygunpewpew1/MTG-Fetcher/README.md

 ## License

+All images are copyright Wizards of the Coast ([http://magicthegathering.com](http://magicthegathering.com))

 This project is licensed under the MIT License.
 See the [LICENSE](./LICENSE) file for more details.

 **Note:** This project was created using Delphi Community Edition, which is free for certain use cases, including open-source projects and individual developers.
 Ensure your use of Delphi complies with the Community Edition license terms.